John W. Gardner

 John William Gardner (October 8, 1912 – February 16, 2002) was Secretary of Health, Education, and Welfare (HEW) under President Lyndon Johnson.
 He was a strong advocate for citizen participation and founded Common Cause; he became known as "the father of campaign finance reform".
-He was the only Republican in Johnson's cabinet.

 Education and military service

 A native of California, Gardner attended Stanford University.
 As an undergrad he set several swimming records and won a number of Pacific Coast championships, and graduated "with great distinction."
-After earning a Ph.D. in Psychology at the University of California, Berkeley in 1938, Dr. Gardner taught at Connecticut College and at Mount Holyoke.
+After earning a Ph.D. in psychology at the University of California, Berkeley, in 1938, Dr. Gardner taught at Connecticut College and at Mount Holyoke.

 During the early days of World War II he was chief of the Latin American Section, Foreign Broadcast Intelligence Service.
 He subsequently entered the United States Marine Corps and was assigned to the O.S.S., serving in Italy and Austria.

 Early career

 Gardner joined the staff of the Carnegie Corporation of New York in 1946, and in 1955 he became president of that group, and concurrently, the Carnegie Foundation for the Advancement of Teaching.
 He also served as an advisor to the U.S. delegation to the United Nations and as a consultant to the U.S. Air Force, which awarded him the Exceptional Service Award in 1956.

 Gardner was a trustee of the Metropolitan Museum of Art and of the Educational Testing Service and a director of the Woodrow Wilson Foundation.
 He served as chairman of the Rockefeller Brothers Fund Panel on Education, and was chief draftsman of that group's widely circulated report, The Pursuit of Excellence.

 Gardner authored books on improving leadership in American society and other subjects.
 He was also the founder of two prestigious fellowship programs, The White House Fellows and The John Gardner Fellowship at Stanford University and U.C.
 Berkeley.
 He received the Presidential Medal of Freedom in 1964.
 In 1966 Gardner was awarded the Public Welfare Medal from the National Academy of Sciences.